rust-lang/rfcs/text/0000-cargo-test-coverage.md

 results for a given crate.
 Allowing Cargo to be part of the coverage process would reduce the need for setting environment variables manually.
-Simply running `cargo test --coverage` would automatically run a build setting the `-C instrument-coverage` Rust flag only for the top level crate and set the `LLVM_PROFILE_FILE` environment variable to ensure each test run produces a unique `profraw` file.
+Simply running `cargo test --coverage` would automatically run a build setting the `-C instrument-coverage` rustc flag only for the crates selected and set the `LLVM_PROFILE_FILE` environment variable to ensure each test run produces a unique `profraw` file.
 Once the tests have finished running, Cargo would leverage LLVM tooling to analyze profraw files and generate coverage reports for a Rust developer.

 This design does not break any existing usage of Rust or Cargo.
 This new feature would be strictly opt-in.
-A Rust developer would still be able to manually set the `-C instrument-coverage` Rust flag and instrument all binaries within the dependency graph.
+A Rust developer would still be able to manually set the `-C instrument-coverage` rustc flag and instrument all binaries within the dependency graph.
 Since this is a Cargo specific feature, the Rust compiler will not need any updates.

 ## Alternatives